 Replacement is required every six months.
-New cartridges can be inserted into the head bracket and secured with another quarter twist, without needing to turn off the cold water valve.
+New cartridges can be inserted into the head bracket and secured with another quarter twist without turning off the cold water valve.

 Filter System Can be Mounted on a Cabinet Wall

-In order to install this system, a drill, adjustable wrench, and screwdriver are needed.
+To install this system, a drill, adjustable wrench, and screwdriver are needed.
 After clearing the way under the sink, you’ll need to mount the filter system on the wall of your cabinet below your sink.
-Close the cold water valve and disconnect the water line.
+Close the cold water valve and disconnect the waterline.

 Next, you’ll be installing a supply line, forming a compression assembly on the other side of the tube, attaching that to the shut-off valve, and tightening all connections with a wrench.
 Not so easy for a beginner, but not impossible, either.

-Full-Flow mechanism Lets You Quickly Fill Your Glass with Clean Water
+The full-Flow mechanism Lets You Quickly Fill Your Glass with Clean Water.

 One distinction with this filter is its ability to function in full flow.
 This means there won’t be any difference between the flow rate before and after the filter is installed.

 Installation is simple and straightforward.
-The filter is able to improve the taste and quality of your tap water and ice.
+The filter can improve the taste and quality of your tap water and ice.
 The filter is of decent quality and low-maintenance.

 Simple Economical Design